gautam324/text-chat-analysis/backend/README.md

    python app.py
      ```
 **Make sure that it is running in one of the terminal and frontend on the other terminal**
+   Once activated, your terminal prompt will change to indicate you are now working inside the virtual environment.

 #### Deactivating the Virtual Environment: